emichael/dslabs/handout-files/README.md

 classes need to follow.

-Briefly, you will be creating subclasses of the `Node` class by defining `Message` and `Timeout` handlers as well as a special `init` handler.
+Briefly, you will be creating subclasses of the `Node` class by defining `Message` and `Timer` handlers as well as a special `init` handler.
 In this framework, `Node`s are I/O automata; they process events sequentially as delivered by the environment.
 They do not need to handle concurrent access, and all methods should run without blocking or starting other threads.
-Subclasses of `Node` can send each other `Message`s and set `Timeout`s for themselves through the `Node` interface.
-Here, `Timeout`s are simply asynchronous callbacks that will be delivered back to the `Node` once their time expires.
-Messages may be dropped or re-ordered depending on the network semantics of the individual lab (asynchronous and lossy unless otherwise specified), but `Timeout`s will always be delivered (provided that your code asks for a timeout -- they don't occur by default).
+Subclasses of `Node` can send each other `Message`s and set `Timer`s for themselves through the `Node` interface.
+Here, `Timer`s are simply asynchronous callbacks that will be delivered back to the `Node` once their time expires.
+Messages may be dropped or re-ordered depending on the network semantics of the individual lab (asynchronous and lossy unless otherwise specified), but `Timer`s will always be delivered (provided that your code asks for a timer -- they don't occur by default).

 Some of your `Node`s will be `Client`s.
 These `Node`s provide a way for the